haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 #### 2.2: Planning a new airport hotel & congress center near the ring rail line
 7. You work in a team that is supposed to find an optimal location for a new Airport Hotel & Congress Center to the Helsinki-Vantaa Airport area based on accessibility.
 Your task is to follow the given requirements and make a map visualization of the area(s) to be shown at the company meeting of where the new Hotel & Congress center could possibly be located.

-The requirements are as follows:
+**The requirements are as follows**:
-- The Hotel & Congress Center has to be located within the maximum distance of 2 kilometers from the Airport area (but not inside it).
+- The Hotel & Congress Center has to be located within the maximum **distance of 2 kilometers from the Airport area** (but not inside it).
-- The Hotel & Congress Center has to be easily accessible, thus located within the radius of 1 kilometer from the new Ring Rail Line stations (including the reserved ones)
+- The Hotel & Congress Center has to be easily accessible, thus located **within the radius of 1 kilometer from the new Ring Rail Line stations** (including the reserved ones)
-- It has to be within the radius of 500 meters from the road network.
+- It has to be **within the radius of 500 meters from the road network**.
-- The Hotel & Congress Center has to be outside the ≥ 55 dB noise zones caused by the airport traffic.
+- The Hotel & Congress Center has to be **outside the ≥ 55 dB noise zones** caused by the airport traffic.
-- The Hotel & Congress Center cannot be built on already built up areas.
+- The Hotel & Congress Center **cannot be built on already built up areas**.
-- The Hotel & Congress Center requires at least 5000 m2 of free building space.
+- The Hotel & Congress Center requires **at least 5000 m2 of free building space**.

-Hint
+*Hint 1: The Multipart to Singlepart- geoprocessing tool can be used to detach the polygons individual features to be able to calculate their areas.
+This is useful when the overlay operations combine the features, but because their topology information is still stored, they can be separated using this tool.*

+*Hint 2: When creating a buffer for the roads, only include ones near the airport area.
+A buffer or “Select by location” -tool’s buffering parameter can be helpful.
+Creating a buffer for all of the roads is unnecessary and takes a lot of time to process.*